C7ous/AndroidAPS-UI-Focus/README.md

 * Scared to cut my fingers, buttons now have round edges
 * Dialog closing/opening for Overview items have a sexy funnel animation
 * Overall alignment and centering for dialog objects/items
+* Nice little toggle for Exercise without having to set a time or fiddling with a dialog

 # UI Changes
 * Overview: Quick on/off Toggle for "Exercise"